ronaldoussoren/pyobjc/docs/api/module-objc.rst

       Instances of *NSString* can be mutable.
-Mutations to mutable Cocoa strings are not reflected in instances of :class:`pyobjc_unicode`, use :meth:`nsstring` and explicit conversion to the built-in unicode type when you work with mutable *NSString* values.
+Mutations to mutable Cocoa strings are not reflected in instances of :class:`pyobjc_unicode`, use :meth:`nsstring` and explicit conversion to the built-in :class:`str` type when you work with mutable *NSString* values.

    .. note::

-      Cocoa strings are wrapped using a subclass of the built-in unicode string to get better interaction between Python and Cocoa.
-Because Cocoa strings are instances of the built-in unicode type they can be passed to functions in extension modules that expect unicode arguments (in particular the file system access APIs such as :func:`open`).
+      Cocoa strings are wrapped using a subclass of the built-in :class:`str` type to get better interaction between Python and Cocoa.
+Because Cocoa strings are instances of the built-in :class:`str` type they can be passed to functions in extension modules that expect string arguments (in particular the file system access APIs such as :func:`open`).